Poke-Verse/PokeVerseBackEnd/README.md

 This route is used to get all Admins in the database

 2. "/:id"
-This route is used to get all Admins in thr database by their id
+This route is used to get one admin in the database by their id

-3. "/:name"
+3. "/name/:name"
-This route is used to get all Admins in the database by their name
+This route is used to get one admin in the database by their name

+4. "/email/:email"
+This route is used to get one admin in the database by their email